Silence Is Golden: Running Your Existing Notebook Using Flash Memory

 Booting the PB 1400 from Flash

-My first test was with a 512 MB CF card on which I'd previously installed Mac OS 9.1 (using a PCMCIA adapter).
-It was plug and play: Plug the Addonics card into the IDE connector, plug the flash card into the Addonics card, and start the computer.
+My first test was with a 512 MB CF card on which I’d previously installed Mac OS 9.1 using a PCMCIA adapter.
+It was plug and play: Plug the Addonics card into the IDE connector on the logic board, plug the Compact Flash card into the Addonics card, and start the computer.

 Failure and More Failure